Frequently asked questions

 Special entry and exit regulations apply in certain countries, such as France, Spain, Italy, Portugal, Croatia, Romania and Israel, for children travelling alone.
 Each passenger is responsible for ensuring they comply with these regulations.
 We therefore recommend that you find out the relevant requirements from the responsible authorities in good time to ensure you have all the correct documentation for the flight.

-All regulations apply to Eurowings flights with an EW or 4U flight number, regardless of the operating airline.
-For our partner airlines' flights, which do not have an EW or 4U flight number, the conditions of the respective airline apply.
+All regulations apply to Eurowings flights with an EW flight number, regardless of the operating airline.
+For our partner airlines' flights, which do not have an EW flight number, the conditions of the respective airline apply.
 These can be viewed on the airlines' own websites.
 These partner airlines currently include Lufthansa, SWISS, Austrian Airlines, Brussels Airlines, Condor, United Airlines, Air Canada and All Nippon Airways.